weecology/forecasting-dynamics-course/syllabus.md

 #### **Attendance Policy**

-Two days of discussion can be missed without impacts on your grade.
+Two days can be missed without impacts on your grade without the need to submit make-up work, though we recommend that students attempt any missed class activities on their own time because additional class activities or discussions may rely on that knowledge.

+Up to 4 additional missed days can be made-up by submitting make-up work.
-Class activities can be made-up on the student's time within a week.
-Additional missed discussions can be made up by providing a written summary of the readings for the day(s) missed.
+Class activities can be made-up on the student's time within a week by doing the activity and submitting the code/data for instruvtor evaluation.
+Missed discussions can be made up by providing a written summary of the readings for the day(s) missed.
 Written summaries will involve 1-paragraph summary of the main questions and findings for each assigned paper and 1 paragraph applying the paper to how we think about either ecological dynamics or forecasting.

+If a student anticpates missing more than 6 class days (i.e. 3 weeks of classes), you must talk to the instructors beforehand.

 #### **Course Materials**